Federal Litigation Externship

 Students work under the direct supervision of attorneys with the government of the United States as well as under the supervision of one or more full-time faculty members.
 Students gain experience in document drafting, preparation of pleadings and motions with legal memoranda, preparation of agency litigation reports, review of hearing transcripts, fact witness and expert witness interviews, affidavit preparation, and case strategy decision-making.
-The classroom component of this internship occurs approximately every three weeks and is generally scheduled on Thursdays during the noon hour.
+The classroom component of this externship occurs approximately every three weeks and is generally scheduled on Thursdays at 4:30p.m.
 There will be an initial meeting which will be set by the supervising professor.
 These are mandatory classes.
 If you have more than one absence during the semester it will affect your final pass/fail grade.

 • Federal Bureau of Investigations (Tampa, student will work remotely, not in the Office of the FBI)

 • United States Customs and Border Protection (Tampa, student will work remotely, not in the Office of the United States Customs and Border Protection)